AN ESSAY BY KAREN SERGEANT

 Leading Indicators = Early signs you're trending toward success or problems.

-• Examples: Number of revision cycles needed per deliverable; Percentage of projects that stayed within original scope (without ad hoc work ballooning).
+• Examples: Number of revision cycles needed per deliverable; Percentage of projects that stayed within original scope.

 Lagging indicators = Outputs or results